 Prorating is available for those signing up after the season starts.

-You will get about:
+With 1/2 a hog you will get about:

 Please visit our website or contact us, if you are interested, for more information.